ropensci/nlrx/cran-comments.md

-# New submission
+# Resubmission

-This is a new release.
+We've put every software or package name in single quotes and linked Netlogo in the Description.
+Every test that is executable on CRAN is without a \dontrun{}.

 ## Test environments
 * Windows 10, R 3.5.2